qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 If you need more USB ports, you can run three cameras off one USB 2.0 port using a USB hub.
 <img src="./three_cams_usb_hub.jpg">

-This can free up severa USB ports for other use.
+This can free up several USB ports for other use.

 I have this model USB 3.0 hub working with three cameras (two Nebulas and one stock camera) https://www.amazon.com/dp/B0CD1BHXPZ for three cameras.
 Just be mindful of the camera paths.
 They must be unique to each camera and you may need to use path_by_hardware filepaths.